https://www.weather.gov/media/notification/scn20-43nos_ofs.pdf

 The NWS and NOS work together to run LEOFS operationally on NOAA's High Performance Computing System (HPCS).
 By running on NOAA's HPCS, LEOFS has direct access to National Weather Service operational meteorological products that are required for reliable operations.

-LEOFS uses the Finite Volume Community Ocean Model (FVCOM).
-LEOFS provides users with nowcast (analyses of near present) and forecast guidance of water levels, currents and water temperature out to 120 hours, four times per day.
+LEOFS uses the Finite Volume Community Ocean Model (FVCOM), coupled with an unstructured grid version of the Los Alamos Sea Ice model (CICE), to provide users with higher resolution of nowcast (analyses of near present) and forecast guidance of water levels, currents, water temperature, ice concentration, ice thickness and ice velocity out to 120 hours, four times per day.
+Please note that CO-OPS is distributing ice-related products only in a digital NetCDF format.
+No graphical products are provided.

 For more information about LEOFS, please click here.